Health Insurance

 6. Transferring – The ability to move from a bed to an upright chair or wheelchair, and vice versa.

-For some, they may be able to rely on their loved ones, but for others, they may need to seek professional assistance such as in a hospital, nursing home or care centre.
+Some may be able to rely on their loved ones, but others may need to seek professional assistance such as in a hospital, nursing home or care centre.

 banner-ad

 It’s important to remember that no one is immune to becoming disabled.
 While you may be young, healthy and able-bodied today, you never know when unexpected accidents and illnesses can occur, and lead to disability at any point in your life.
+This is why it’s good to have long-term care insurance as a safety net.
 If you’re looking to protect yourself in the event that such unfortunate events occur, it’s recommended that you buy long-term care insurance as early as possible, as you won’t be able to qualify if you already have a debilitating condition.

 By 2030, it’s projected that more than a quarter of all Singaporeans will be above 65 years old and by 2050, that number is projected to rise to half the population.